nozomiyamada/DSI2/module_example/README.md

 import funcs
 ~~~

-When use the functions, call them with dot-notation
+When use the functions, call them with dot-notation `funcs.XXX`

 ~~~python
 """call functions in funcs.py"""